What is the YIELDDISC Function?

-- We provided invalid numbers for the rate, pr, redemption, frequency or [basis] arguments.
-That is, we provided rate < 0; pr ≤ 0; redemption ≤ 0; or [basis] is any number other than 0, 1, 2, 3 or 4.
+- We provide invalid numbers for the rate, pr, redemption, frequency, or [basis] arguments.
+That is, if we provide rate < 0; pr ≤ 0; redemption ≤ 0; or [basis] as any number other than 0, 1, 2, 3, or 4.

 - #VALUE! error – Occurs when:

 - Any of the arguments provided is non-numeric.